 What Are the Main Advantages of VoIP?

-Another one of the main advantages of using VoIP is its high scalability.
+Another benefit of VoIP is its high scalability.
 VoIP can handle high calling volumes and allows you to scale up and down your phone system without impacting your current business operations.

 For example, if your business requirements suddenly increase, you can add more lines for more users at no additional cost.
 If you start getting a lot of calls from customers in different countries, then all you need to do is add another line or two, which will improve your overall customer experience and increase revenue.